bcholodenko/Metadata-AI/README.md

 python metadata-ai.py
 ```

-You'll be asked which folder to process, what cutoff year to use, and a few yes/no questions about what to enable — all with arrow-key selection menus.
+You'll be walked through a short setup — folder selection, cutoff year, and a few yes/no questions — using arrow-key selection menus.
+After selecting your first folder, you'll be offered the option to add more folders to process as a single batch with shared settings.

 If you'd rather skip the prompts: